Gigaspaces/insightedge-training/Day2/6 Structured API and DataFrame/Lab-6.5 - DataFrame Save and Load DataFrame from Grid/README.md

-# Lab: DataFrame Save And Load DataFrame From Grid
+# Lab 6.5 Exercise: DataFrame Save And Load DataFrame From Grid

 In this lab you will learn how to connect the grid, save a DataFrame to the grid